 1 cup raw almonds – soaked overnight (mix or substitute with pecan/walnuts)

 1/4 cup (about 6) soft dates, pitted

 1 tbsp coconut oil

-Place almonds, dates, sea salt and coconut oil in food processor.
+Place almonds, dates, sea salt and coconut oil in a food processor.
 Pulse until chopped to chunky/sticky mixture.
-Place mixture in springform pan, you can also use regular cake pan covered with saran wrap.
-Flatten out with your fingers or back of a spoon.
+Place mixture in a springform pan, you can also use regular cake pan covered with saran wrap.
+Flatten out with your fingers or the back of a spoon.
 Cool in the fridge for 15 minutes.

 1 1/2 cup raw cashews – soaked overnight